sarathlal/sarathlal.github.io/_posts/2024-05-4-enhance-wordpress-security-remove-version-number.md

 ---
 layout: post
 title:  Enhance Your WordPress Site's Security by Removing the Version Number
-meta-description: Learn how to hide your WordPress version number from your site's frontend and feeds with a simple code snippet.
+description: Learn how to hide your WordPress version number from your site's frontend and feeds with a simple code snippet.
 Improve your site's security and professionalism with this easy guide.
 tags:
   - WordPress
   - WP Code Snippets